✓ Updated May 2026

 Self-Drive Rental Car

-Renting a car is by far the most flexible way to explore the Garden Route, allowing you to stop at viewpoints, charming towns, and hidden beaches at your own pace.
-It's ideal for families or groups wanting to maximize their sightseeing.
+The most popular and flexible way to explore the Garden Route.
+Renting a car allows you to stop at viewpoints, charming towns, and hidden beaches at your own pace.
+It's essential for accessing many of the national parks and hiking trails.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.